 An important point to remember here is that not all Maine Coons are large.
 Yes, they are a breed that can produce particularly large cats but just as many are pretty average sized.

-Take our two (picture of them above, they are now 14!) – they’ve never been the biggest of cats and they both weight around 11-13 lbs, for males – that’s kind of in the middle somewhere.
+Take our two (picture of them above at age 14!) – they’ve never been the biggest of cats and they both weigh around 12-13 lbs, for males – that’s kind of in the middle somewhere.

 It’s not just the weight of Maine Coon’s that tends to be large, their height and length are often huge too – in fact, the longest cat ever recorded was a Maine Coon which was over 4 feet in length!
 This isn’t too far off the height of Kylie Minogue!

-A Maine Coon will stop growing when they reach around the age of 3 or 4 years old.
-There are a few factors involved in their growth rate, eventual size and at what point they stop and this is mostly down to genetics.
-Which means the size of your Maine Coon is mostly already set after they are born.
+A Maine Coon will stop growing at around the age of 3 or 4 years old.
+There are a few factors that affect their growth rate, eventual size, and at what point they stop growing.

 I hope that no-one actually buys a Maine Coon just because it might end up being an exceptionally large cat.
 There is so much more to this breed than just its appearance.